 31.2.12.4 Transmit ON and OFF power ratio

-For HDR transmission, for each input bit, the ratio between the power of On symbol and the power of Off symbol of the transmit signal in the WUR data field shall be larger than 20 dB.
+For HDR transmission, for each input bit, the ratio between the power of On symbol and the power of Off symbol of the transmit signal in the WUR data field shall be at least 20 dB.

-For LDR transmission, for each input bit, the ratio between the averaged power over On symbols and the averaged power over Off symbols of the transmit signal in the WUR data field shall be larger than 20 dB.
+For LDR transmission, for each input bit, the ratio between the averaged power over On symbols and the averaged power over Off symbols of the transmit signal in the WUR data field shall be at least 20 dB.

-For SYNC transmission, the ratio between the averaged power over all On symbols and the averaged power over all Off symbols in the SYNC field shall be larger than 20 dB.
+For SYNC transmission, the ratio between the averaged power over all On symbols and the averaged power over all Off symbols in the SYNC field shall be at least 20 dB.

 (#2633)(#2095)(#2112)